 - CSS Architecture on a Shoestring (Decompress, Apr 2014)

 - Element Queries: Responsive Web Design’s Unicorn (Be Responsive, Jan 2014)

-I write open source code and build side projects on GitHub, suit up on LinkedIn and am usually the human behind bensmithett everywhere else.
+I write open source code and build side projects on GitHub, act like a professional on LinkedIn and am usually the human behind bensmithett everywhere else.

-Be kind.
-Assume good intentions.
-Always buy the tourist photo.
+Be kind, assume good intentions and always buy the tourist photo.